 Why Wimbledon Wears White

-It’s a wrap on another exciting Wimbledon Championships.
 Every summer the best players from around the world descend on SW19 for two thrilling, nail biting weeks of tennis.

-But what they are also known for is having the strictest colour dress code of any Grand Slam tennis tournament.
+What they are also known for is having the strictest colour dress code of any Grand Slam tennis tournament.

 You can wear any colour as long as it’s white.